e2b-dev/e2b-cookbook/examples/anthropic-managed-agents/python/orchestrator/README.md

 # Managed Agents Worker Orchestrator

-Start and manage an Anthropic self-hosted environment worker from your app or CLI.
+Start and manage an [Anthropic Managed Agents](https://platform.claude.com/docs/en/managed-agents/overview) self-hosted environment worker from your app or CLI.

 This is the simplest E2B shape: your host process starts one E2B sandbox from the managed-agents template, launches Anthropic's `EnvironmentWorker.run()` inside it, then creates Managed Agents